dexie/dexie-website/cloud/docs/rest-api.md

 ---
 layout: docs-dexie-cloud
-title: 'Dexie Cloud REST API'
+title: "Dexie Cloud REST API"
 ---

 This page documents the REST API that every database in Dexie Cloud has.